You're reading docs for Nextly Alpha. APIs may change between releases.

 Sorting

-const posts = await nextly.find({ collection: 'posts', sort: '-createdAt' });
+await nextly.find({ collection: "posts", sort: "-publishedAt" });

-const posts = await nextly.find({ collection: 'posts', sort: 'title' });
+await nextly.find({ collection: "posts", sort: "title" });

-Depth (Relationship Population)
+Depth

-• 2+ -- populate nested relationships
+• 2+: populate nested relationships up to the requested depth.

-const posts = await nextly.find({ collection: 'posts', depth: 0 });
+const posts = await nextly.find({ collection: "posts", depth: 0 });

-// posts.docs[0].author => "user-abc"
+posts.items[0].author; // "user-abc"

-const posts = await nextly.find({ collection: 'posts', depth: 1 });
+const populated = await nextly.find({ collection: "posts", depth: 1 });

-// posts.docs[0].author => { id: "user-abc", name: "John", ... }
+populated.items[0].author; // { id: "user-abc", name: "John", ... }

-For fine-grained control, use the populate parameter:
+For per-field control, use populate:

-collection: 'posts',
+collection: "posts",

 depth: 1,